-Firearm Competency (being declared competent to own fierarms by SAPS)
+Firearm Competency (being declared competent to own firerarms by SAPS)

 Firearm Competency means that you have been found to be competent to own a firearm by the SAPS in accordance with the stipulations of Chapter 5 of Act 60 of 2000 as amended.
 You might want to ascertain yourself with the description of domestic violence, which is an important personal issue the SAPS will look at in your specific situation before they will award a competency certificate to legally own firearms.

-When you have acquired proficiency by successfully completing the relevant unit standard(s) for your specific firearm(s) with your accredited training provider, you must apply for competency status with the Designated Firearms Officer (DFO) at your local police station. (download forms SAPS 517 and SAPS 517(a) here SAPS571 (English) - SAPD571(a) (Afrikaans) scroll down the page and click on relevant document)
+When you have acquired proficiency by successfully completing the relevant unit standard(s) for your specific firearm(s) with your accredited training provider, you must apply for competency status with the Designated Firearms Officer (DFO) at your local police station. (download forms SAPS 517 and SAPS 517(a) here SAPS 517 (English) - SAPD517(a) (Afrikaans) scroll down the page and click on relevant document)

 Before one may apply for a new firearm licence, one must first be declared competent to own such a firearm.